qays317/review-test/README.md

 Trade-off:
 Warm standby reduces cost by 50–70% compared to active-active multi-region setups.

-4. Route 53 Failover Does Not Validate Database Layer
+4. Health checks do not validate the database layer

-* Route 53 health checks validate the ALB/ECS layer, not database availability.
+* CloudFront + ALB health checks validate HTTP availability, not database availability.
-* If the ALB is healthy but RDS is not, application errors may still occur.
+* If ALB/ECS is healthy but RDS is down, users may still see WordPress errors.

-Trade-off:
+Trade-off: End-to-end DB health checks require custom application endpoints or deeper monitoring.
-End-to-end health checking requires custom Lambda health endpoints or multi-layer monitoring, which increases complexity.
+For simplicity, this solution checks only at the HTTP level.

 5. Lambda Automation Runs Once (Bootstrap Only)